aaronkyle/social-development/data/social-indicator-data-sources.md

 #### [Social Statistics Briefing Room](http://www.whitehouse.gov/fsbr/ssbr.html)

 Part of the White House web site, the purpose of this service is to provide easy access to current Federal social statistics.
-[NOTE: While the United States is not a target-area for my analysis, the variables tracked in these datasets might offer inspiration for refining how social development can or ought to be measured.]

 #### [State of the Cities Data System (SOCDS)](http://socds.huduser.org/index.html)